crfroehlich/ts-tools/docs/documentation.md

 # Documentation Tooling

 This project provides a number of tools to streamline your project's documentation.
-To use these tools, add protect-tools-js to your project as a dev dependency.
+To use these tools, add ts-tools to your project as a dev dependency.

-- Install `yarn add dev @ns8/protect-tools-js`
+- Install `yarn add dev ts-tools`

 ## Table of Contents